 In order to qualify for Chapter 7 bankruptcy, you cannot have filed for Chapter 7 bankruptcy in the previous eight years, or Chapter 13 bankruptcy in the previous six years.
-Just as a reference, a Chapter 13 bankruptcy is repayment plan based.
-You will generally be included in a 3 or 5 year Chapter 13 repayment plan.

 If you have recently had a bankruptcy case dismissed, you have to wait 181 days before refiling.

 Before the court will consider your case, you must meet with a credit counselor.
-There are court-approved credit counselors who will meet with you and lay out your financial situation from start to finish.
+There are court approved credit counselors who will meet with you and lay out your financial situation from start to finish.
 They will see if there are ways you can take control of your finances without declaring bankruptcy.
 They also will help you understand what options are available to you.
 You must take this course within 180 days of filing.